Date: 5 Sessions: 22, 29 September and 6, 13, 20 October 2021

 By the end of this course participants will develop a solid grounding in the international legal framework for governance of the world's oceans, the main sources of the law of the sea, including treaties and custom and how these elements are put to the test in different contexts, from protecting the environment, to regulating deep sea mining and dispute settlement.

-- Law of the Sea in Perspective: Key Concepts and Principles
+- UN Law of the Sea Convention in Perspective

 - Maritime Zones and Maritime Boundary Delimitation